louwjlabuschagne/bigMacIndex/README.md

 # bigMacIndex
-Web Scraping Tutorial in R that scrapes https://www.numbeo.com/cost-of-living/ to evaluate good other than a Big Mac in a similar way.
+Web Scraping Tutorial in R that scrapes https://www.numbeo.com/cost-of-living/ for someone to look at goods in a similiar way in which Big Mac's do for the big Mac Index.